George Meade: Maryland campaign

 The division's commander John F. Reynolds was sent to Harrisburg, Pennsylvania, to train militia units and Meade assumed temporary division command at the Battle of South Mountain and the Battle of Antietam.
-Under Meade's command, the division succesfully attacked and captured a strategic position on high ground near Turner's Gap held by Robert E. Rodes' troops which forced the withdrawal of other Confederate troops.
+Under Meade's command, the division successfully attacked and captured a strategic position on high ground near Turner's Gap held by Robert E. Rodes' troops which forced the withdrawal of other Confederate troops.
 When Meade's troops stormed the heights, the corps commander Joseph Hooker, exclaimed, "Look at Meade!
 Why, with troops like those, led in that way, I can win anything!"

-On September 17, 1862, at Antietam, Meade assumed temporary command of the I Corps and oversaw fiece combat after Hooker was wounded and requested Meade replace him.
+On September 17, 1862, at Antietam, Meade assumed temporary command of the I Corps and oversaw fierce combat after Hooker was wounded and requested Meade replace him.
 On September 29, 1862, Reynolds returned from his service in Harrisburg.
 Reynolds assumed command of the I Corps and Meade assumed command of the Third Division.

 Fredericksburg and Chancellorsville

 On November 5, 1862, Ambrose Burnside replaced McClellan as commander of the Army of the Potomac.
-Burnside gave command of the I Corps to Reynolds which frustrated Meade as he had more combat experience than Reynolds.
+Burnside gave command of the I Corps to Reynolds, which frustrated Meade as he had more combat experience than Reynolds.

 Meade was promoted to major general of the Pennsylvania Reserves on November 29, 1862, and given command of a division in the "Left Grand Division" under William B. Franklin.
 During the Battle of Fredericksburg, Meade's division made the only breakthrough of the Confederate lines, spearheading through a gap in Lt.
 Gen. Thomas J. "Stonewall" Jackson's corps at the southern end of the battlefield.
 However, his attack was not reinforced, which resulted in the loss of much of his division.
 He led the Center Grand Division through the Mud March and stationed his troops on the banks of the Rappahanock.

 On December 22, 1862, Meade replaced Daniel Butterfield in command of the V Corps which he led in the Battle of Chancellorsville.
 On January 26, 1863, Joseph Hooker assumed command of the Army of the Potomac.
 Hooker had grand plans for the Battle of Chancellorsville, but was unsuccessful in execution, allowing the Confederates to seize the initiative.
 After the battle, Meade wrote to his wife that, "General Hooker has disappointed all his friends by failing to show his fighting qualities in a pinch."

 Meade's corps was left in reserve for most of the battle, contributing to the Union defeat.
 Meade was among Hooker's commanders who argued to advance against Lee, but Hooker chose to retreat.
 Meade learned afterward that Hooker misrepresented his position on the advance and confronted him.
 All of Hooker's commanders supported Meade's position except Dan Sickles.